Patent Due Diligence Seasoned Team

 Clients often ask Kilpatrick Townsend to handle patent diligence for acquisitions and investments even if our firm is not involved in other parts of the deal.
 Our Patent Due Diligence Team is often called upon because of our experience in nearly every area of technology, and our understanding of how the technology fits into the business goals of our clients.
 If a target is touting the strength of its patent position, our team is uniquely capable of evaluating such a claim.
 At the request of our clients, we have handled everything from a 1-10 rating of a patent portfolio to a comprehensive analysis of value vs. competitors and Freedom to Operate reviews.

-Our Patent Due Diligence Team is comprised of highly experienced attorneys and technologists, who in turn, draw on the collective wisdom and knowledge of more than 200 subject matter experts.
+Our Patent Due Diligence Team is comprised of highly experienced attorneys and technologists, who in turn, draw on the collective wisdom and knowledge of subject matter experts.
 We provide efficiency since there is rarely a learning curve for our attorneys who know the technology and industry.
 We use advanced software tools to assess the patent landscape.
 While the assessment of IP rights can sometimes be obscured by fundamental business obstacles, our team has the advantage of maintaining focus on the patent components of each transaction.

 We understand that patent due diligence must go beyond simply checking off assignments and counting patents – over the course of each engagement we interview key company personnel to determine (1) which patents / applications are critical; (2) whether those patents map to actual planned products or abandoned dead-ends; and (3) the likelihood of patent issuance and claim scope based on cited prior art.
 We also provide recommendations to remedy issues before they threaten the completion of the deal or the business interests of the parties.